 The position of the interaction joint from the rail is controlled by this entry.
 When the eccentricity between the rail/track and the top of the bridge slab/deck is small the eccentricity can be modelled using eccentricity in the elements representing the components of the model.
 For larger eccentricities the positioning of the rail/track relative to the bridge slab/deck should be modelled using rigid offsets and the positioning of the interaction joints can be set to be at the elevation of the rail/track by setting this entry to 0, at the elevation of the bridge slab/deck by setting this entry to 1, or at any position in between by setting a value between 0 and 1.
-If the entry is undefined the Rail Track Analysis tool will assume a value of 0.5 to place the interaction joints midway between the rail/track and the bridge slab/deck.
+A value of 0.5 should normally be used to place the interaction joints midway between the rail/track and the bridge slab/deck.
+If the "Eccentricity Between Rail/Slab" entry is small then this value will not be used (as already stated).